This F.A.Q. is designed to provide you with information you need to know to get the most out of being a member of the Fresno Judo Club community.

 May I attend Fresno Judo Club Board meetings?

 Yes!
-Unless otherwise stated, the FJC board meetings are on the last Monday of the month at the dojo beginning at 6:30 pm.
-They are open to the public.
+Unless otherwise stated, the FJC board meetings are open to the public and occur on a bimonthly basis.

 Who can learn judo?